English

 Impact

-We expect that by the end of Year 6 pupils will:
+By the end of Year 6, pupils will:

 Intent